Revenue

 Enterprise legal AI platforms

 The most direct competitors are specialized legal AI platforms built for large law firms and enterprises.
 These include Casetext's CoCounsel (acquired by Thomson Reuters), ROSS Intelligence, and Blue J Legal.
+Swedish startup Legora represents fast-growing competition in the enterprise legal AI space, having reached a $1.8B valuation.
 These platforms focus on legal research, document analysis, and case law interpretation using specialized AI models.
-Unlike Harvey's custom-trained models for specific firms, most competitors offer standardized solutions.

 Traditional legal tech providers